Miley Cyrus Wedding On Hold Over Donald Trump Inauguration: Won’t Marry Liam Hemsworth Until President Is Out Of Office

 Miley Cyrus had allegedly planned to marry Liam later this year, having initially planned to get married over the summer of 2016.
 Due to Hemsworth’s hectic work schedule, along with Miley’s decision to sign on for NBC’s The Voice, the wedding was put on hold for the time being.

-“She even threatened to leave the US if Donald won, but now that he has, she’s choosing to stay to fight the system from the inside,” the outlet writes.
+“She even threatened to leave the U.S. if Donald won, but now that he has, she’s choosing to stay to fight the system from the inside,” the outlet writes.
 “Instead of fleeing, the activist is going to use her celebrity status to bring some good to our nation.”

 And while plans for the couple to tie the knot were effectively being made for this year, Cyrus did not expect Donald Trump’s surprising win at last year’s election, beating out his fierce competitor, Hillary Clinton.

 With that in mind, it seems as if Miley Cyrus’ wedding won’t be happening for another four years, at the very least.
-Should Trump be voted into office again, the “Wrecking Ball” singer could potentially be waiting until 2024 before her wishes are granted, Trump exits the White House, and she can finally marry her longtime fiance.
+Should Trump be voted into office again, the “Wrecking Ball” singer could potentially be waiting until 2024 before her wishes are granted, Trump exits the White House, and she can finally marry her longtime fiancé.

-News of Miley Cyrus reportedly ditching her plans to marry Liam in the midst of Donald Trump’s inauguration coms just weeks after it was claimed that the singer is working on her forthcoming album, expected to drop later this year.
+News of Miley Cyrus reportedly ditching her plans to marry Liam in the midst of Donald Trump’s inauguration comes just weeks after it was claimed that the singer is working on her forthcoming album, expected to drop later this year.

 So, while Miley will not be planning her wedding anymore, she’ll most certainly be keeping herself busy recording her upcoming record, along with her duties as a judge on The Voice, having officially signed on to take part for at least one more series.